Michigan State University found that 75% of participants improved oral proficiency in 15 hours by using a language learning app1.

 Duolingo German is a nice learning tool for anyone looking for a simple and effective learning resource.

 It works great as an additional learning source.
-Read our full Duolingo review.
+Read my full Duolingo review.

 8. Der Die Das